bramtechs/quickjspp/README.md

-Stripped down Windows-only fork of [c-smile/quickjspp](https://github.com/c-smile/quickjspp) with build systems removed except for Visual Studio 2022.

-Intended for internal usage at
-[Doomhowl Interactive](https://doomhowl-interactive.com) but could he handy for someone.
+Stripped down Windows-only fork of [c-smile/quickjspp](https://github.com/c-smile/quickjspp) with build systems removed except for the one used by Visual Studio 2022.
+Intended for internal usage at [Doomhowl Interactive](https://doomhowl-interactive.com) but could turn out useful for someone.

 All credit belongs to Fabrice Bellard, Charlie Gordon and Andrew Fedoniouk.